AS Ayguesvives: History

+In 1990, the cadet's boys team won the title of French champion.
+It was the first major club title.
 In the 2022–23 season, the women's team played in Elite 2 championship.
-The finished top of the table, but lost 50–16 to Baroudeuses de Pia in the final.
+The finished top of the table, but lost 50–16 against Baroudeuses de Pia in the final.
 The 2023–24 season saw the establishment of the Limoux – Ayguesvives team, playing in the women's Elite 1.
-They lost 30–6 to Lescure in the semi-finals of the play-offs.
+They lost 30–6 to Lescure in the semi-finals of the play-offs..
+During the 2024-2025 season, the U13s boys team won the Paul Nadaï challenge, one of biggest tournaments of their season.
+The 2025-2026 senior women's season ends with a defeat in Élite 1 final after a remarkable campaign in the competition.